This is a

 The Fishing Boat

-my dreams I have those spiffy new Lithium batteries, that won't
+my dreams I have those spiffy new Lithium batteries, that will not

 happen for many years.
 For those with the funds and knowledge to

-install lithium batts, gosh, you're fortunate.
-I'll be following in
+install lithium batts, gosh, you are fortunate.
+I will be following in

 your wake eventually.
 My research (see

 says the charging system is quite finicky.
-You've got to get it
+You have got to get it

 Life is wonderful just as as it is though...

 Photo of a rainbow off Manjack Cay ↑

 in the Bahamas taken by my friend Irene.